 Mercedes-Benz Innovations

-1900 Mercedes 35 PS: First modern-design car, with aluminum engine, camshaft-driven inlet valves, honeycomb radiator, coil clutch, stamped steel frame, low center of gravity, impact-free steering and water-cooled brakes
+1900 Mercedes 35 PS: First modern-design car, with aluminium engine, camshaft-driven inlet valves, honeycomb radiator, coil clutch, stamped steel frame, low centre of gravity, impact-free steering and water-cooled brakes.

 Ferdinand Porsche invents four-wheel drive using four electric motors, one at each wheel.